 Attendance in laboratory sections is important for success.
 It is important to be on time for the lab and remain present for all synchronous activities.
 If you need to miss any portion of the lab, notify your instructor before class meets.
-A student who misses more than 80% of class meetings receives a grade of F for the course.
+A student who misses more than 80% of class meetings receives a grade of F for the course (without regard to submitted/completed activities).